Friday, 26 November 2021

 R. mollis Petiole and rachis have both short simple white hairs and glandular hairs.

 R . mollis.
 Leaflet stipule has glandular hairs along the margin.
 They are very dense and different sizes with the larger ones, round tipped on short stalks that are more or less patent.
+The glandular tips are round not elongated.

 Flowers